Category Archive: Step 1

 10. BRS Physiology:

 I like the BRS series.
 I did not learn about them until I began studying for boards.
-I wished I had bought them earlier because they are a great way to get a broad picture of organ systems and helping put everything together.
+I wished I had bought them earlier because they are a great way to get a broad picture of organ systems and can really help put everything together.
 My knowledge of physiology and pathology were much more clear after reading the BRS books.

 Preparing for USMLE Step 1